kflagg/vspuxo/README.md

 ```
 and go do something else for a week or so while your computer computes many intersections between circles and rectangles.

-The only Windows-only part of this project is the illustration of the sampling varability in VSP's detection probability simulation.
+The only Windows-only part of this project is the illustration of the sampling variability in VSP's detection probability simulation.
 You can run it with
 ```r
 source('datasets/spacings.r')
 ```